 The Council meets three times a year to consider applications for research and training and to recommend funding for those applications that show promise of making valuable contributions in the field of aging research.
 The Council also makes recommendations to the Director of NIA regarding research conducted at the Institute.

-The following documents pertain to the January 2009 Council meeting.
+The documents listed at left pertain to the January 2009 Council meeting.